nelsonfigueroa/nelson.cloud/content/posts/2025-08-24-summarizing-textfiles-locally-with-ollama.md

 TocOpen = true
 +++

-I've used LLMs before but through an interface (i.e. [ChatGPT](https://chatgpt.com/), [Gemini](https://gemini.google.com/app), etc) but when I was trying to run an LLM locally I was overthinking how it worked.
+I've used LLMs before through an interface (e.g. [ChatGPT](https://chatgpt.com/), [Gemini](https://gemini.google.com/app), etc) but when I was trying to run an LLM locally I was overthinking how it worked.

 Basically, it comes down to this: You pass in a string, and you get a string in return.
 That's it.